Celebrating World Food Day with innovation to combat child malnutrition

 This innovation considers local needs for customizing the bowl, such as food groups and language to ensure acceptability among mothers and families.
 It also caters for different population groups, for example, by including disability-friendly features.
 In addition, the nutrition messages in the design will follow UNICEF Global Complementary Feeding Guidance.

 Product testing with WFP in the Middle East and North Africa (MENA) region

 UNICEF and WFP have joined forces to improve the quality of complementary feeding and nutrition practices for children in the MENA region.
 Together, they will test the bowl and spoon through small scale implementation in 3-5 countries and gather evidence on acceptability and any need for iterations to the current designs.
-This may involve incorporating the bowl into UNICEF’s standard IYCF counselling sessions as well with WFP’s nutrition treatment and prevention programmes, food delivery programming and transfer modalities (food, cash, voucher).
+This may involve incorporating the bowl into UNICEF’s standard infant and young child feeding (IYCF) counselling sessions as well with WFP’s nutrition treatment and prevention programmes, food delivery programming and transfer modalities (food, cash, voucher).
 Both organizations have committed resources and are working together to refine the designs for local adaptation.

 The aim is to improve complementary feeding practices in the region and prevent malnutrition, highly needed in a region with nearly 11 million children who suffer from chronic or acute malnutrition.

 The Impact of Innovation